Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Applications to matrix data whitening

 is our proposed estimate for $p$. \begin{Rq} Theoretically, we can use

 as an estimate of $p$.
-However even though the $\alpha_i$'s are distinct, the corresponding sample eigenvalues $\lambda_i$ can still get so close that $\hat p'$ tends to under-estimate the real $p$.
+However even though $\alpha_i$'s are distinct, the corresponding sample eigenvalues $\hat\lambda_i$ can still get so close that the algorithm may terminate prematurely and $\hat p'$ tends to under-estimate the real $p$.
 The triple tests in $\hat p$ reinforce the robustness of the estimator against such situation. \end{Rq}